Case studies and scenarios of ministry situations

 What would you do in this situation?
 What does it mean to put your faith into action?

-Case studies -- examples of thorny situations -- are very effective in a problem-centered learning approach.
+Case studies -- examples of thorny situations -- are very useful in a problem-centered learning approach.
 Case studies help students practice applying principles and concepts in real situations.
 These real-life case studies and scenarios -- used by Howard Culbertson as classroom teaching/learning aids -- are available on this site:

 Missionary case studies: The links with an asterisk (*) are situations in which a foreign missionary is directly involved.